 After the wash and rinse, the cleaned bird is placed in a

-protective net-bottomed pen equipped with commercial pet grooming
+protective soft-bottomed pen equipped with modified commercial pet

-dryers.
-As the bird rests comfortably under the grooming dryer, it
+grooming dryers.
+As the bird rests comfortably under the grooming

-will begin to preen its own feathers back into place.
-The complete
+dryer, it will begin to preen its feathers back into place.
+The

-realignment of feathers in a tight overlapping pattern creates a
+complete realignment of feathers in a tight overlapping pattern

 An oiled bird is released when it is completely stable, healthy, and when its waterproofing is determined to be flawless.
 An aquatic bird must be perfectly waterproof prior to release or it will not survive in the wild.
 The bird must exhibit normal feeding, swimming, and diving behavior, and have proper weight/blood values for their species.

-Before release, the bird is banded with a stainless steel US Fish and Wildlife Service leg band.
+Before release, the bird is banded with a stainless steel U.S. Geological Survey (USGS) leg band.
 This allows for future identification and aids International Bird Rescue in its research.
 It is only released to an area unaffected by oil and approved by State and Federal Trustees.
 If the area that it was captured in is still oiled, then it may be transported to a more remote location for release.

 Preparedness for the Next Emergency